GoThereGit/EvaHan/README.md

 You can make up to 2 submissions per language pair, per team.

 ## Writing the Technical Report
-Papers should not be longer than 4 pages of content (for references, unlimited number of pages is allowed).
+Papers should not be longer than 4 pages for content (for references, unlimited number of pages is allowed).
 The papers must follow the MT Summit 2023 style guides (PDF version, LaTeX version, MS Word version, and [Overleaf template](https://www.overleaf.com/latex/templates/mt-summit-2023-template/knrrcnxhkqxd) and be submitted in PDF format.
 To allow for blind reviewing, please do not include author names and affiliations within the paper and avoid obvious self-references.

 Papers must be submitted to the [website](https://softconf.com/mtsummit2023/research) by the conference submission deadline.